Concordium/Concordium-Free-Open-Grants-Program/README.md

 ## Payment
-The Committee makes payment to the GTU address specified in the initial application or to a FIAT-based bank account, subject to standard full KYC and proper due diligence.
+The Committee makes payment to the CCD address specified in the initial application or to a FIAT-based bank account, subject to standard full KYC and proper due diligence.
 Grant applications can be amended at any time, necessitating a reevaluation by the Committee.
 Up to 4 weeks after the acceptance of an application, funds will be wired.
 A fully compliant "receipt" will be asked in return.